SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 to an expression.
 Syntactically, every primary expression is also a postfix expression.

-The Standard Library provides the following postfix operators:
+The Swift Standard Library provides the following postfix operators:

 * ``++`` Increment
 * ``--`` Decrement